 Kristy is a principal of the firm and an Accredited Family Law Specialist.
 She has extensive experience in all aspects of family law with a focus on complex, high net-worth property disputes involving corporate and trust structures, often with third party interests.

 Before being admitted to practice in 2006, Kristy was an articled clerk specialising in family law.
-She held the position of Deputy Associate to Federal Magistrate Keith Wilson of the Federal Magistrates Court of Australia (now referred to as the Federal Circuit and Family Court of Australia).
-Kristy has since predominantly practised in family law at specialist family law firms in Brisbane and Melbourne.
+She held the position of Deputy Associate to Federal Magistrate Keith Wilson of the Federal Magistrates Court of Australia (now the Federal Circuit and Family Court of Australia).
+Kristy has since practised at specialist family law firms in Brisbane and Melbourne.
 She joined Taussig Cherrie Fildes Lawyers in 2016, was appointed special counsel in 2019 and promoted to principal in 2020.

 Kristy has comprehensive experience in financial agreements, negotiating and litigating complex financial and parenting matters (including cases involving allegations of abuse, domestic and international relocations, recovery orders), intervention orders, child support, de facto claims, injunctive relief and restraining orders, divorce and spousal maintenance.
-She is a skilled negotiator, highly experienced at appearing in court and mediations, and recently instructed in a matter in the High Court in which our client successfully defended an appeal.
+She is a skilled negotiator, highly experienced at appearing in court and mediations, and recently instructed in the High Court to successfully defend an appeal.
 In 2020, Kristy qualified as a Regulation 67B Arbitrator with AIFLAM.

-In 2021, Kristy was recommended by Doyle’s Guide as a leading family and divorce lawyer in Melbourne and a leading parenting and children’s matters lawyer in Victoria.
 In 2018-2020, Kristy was recognised by Doyle’s Guide as a family law rising star in Victoria.
+In 2021-2023, Kristy was recommended by Doyle’s Guide as a leading family and divorce lawyer in Melbourne and recognised as a leading parenting and children’s matters lawyer in Victoria.

 Paralegal/Personal Assistant: Steph Villani